COALAIP/specs/README.md

 - Elements of the Party's identifier may represent the public part of an asymmetric cryptographic key pair
     - If so, the public key should be represented using a unified way of encoding (as inspiration see [Bitcoin Address public key encoding](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses)
-- A Party must only allowed to be issued when providing at least one valid public part of an asynchronous cryptographic key pair
+- A Party must only allowed to be issued when providing at least one valid crypto-key pair

 As the combination of these requirements do not exist as a coherent system yet, we'll just pretend for the sake of